About this project¶

 ============================= 28 passed in 5.55s =============================

-Testing rendered Cookiecutter templates
+Testing rendered Cookiecutter templates¶

 Before getting into the details of the tests test module, it is probably worth acknowledging that:

-1. There exists a pytest plugin for testing Cookiecutter templates.
-That plug-in is named pytest-cookies, and it provides a boilerplate-free experience for building and testing Cookiecutter templates.
+pytestplugin for testing Cookiecutter templates.
+That plug-in is namedpytest-cookies, and it provides a boilerplate-free experience for building and testing Cookiecutter templates.However, I DO NOT use that plug-in in any way for testing this project.

 If you’d like to learn more about the pytest-cookies plugin for your own use, please see that project’s documentation.